-If this makes attending the college of your dreams feel scary, remember, the "sticker price" of tuition doesn't tell the full story.
-Many students owe a lot less than the sticker price after grants, scholarships, and tuition discounts are awarded.
-Plus, student loans can make the amount you do have to pay for college more manageable until you're done with college.
+If this information makes going to college sound impossible, remember, the displayed price of tuition doesn't give you enough information to determine the actual cost of attending any given college.
+Many students pay way less than the total tuition after grants, scholarships, and tuition discounts are applied.
+Plus, student loans can make the amount you do have to pay out of pocket feel more doable until you've finishing school and found a job.

-Davidson County Community College is a public, state institution, so it offers a reduced tuition rate of $1,824 for students who qualify as state residents and attend full-time.
+Davidson County Community College is a public, state institution, so it offers a reduced tuition rate of $2,072 for in-state students who attend full-time.

-Choosing a college where you qualify for in-state tuition can cut the cost of college tuition.
-Don't forget to check your state's eligibility criteria for as an in-state resident.
+Attending an insitution where you qualify for the reduced tuition offered to state residentscan save significant money on the cost of tuition, as well as loans and interest owed.
+Don't forget to confirm your state's rules for in-state tuition.
 Each state has different requirements to qualify as in-state resident.
 Most states require students to have resided in the state for a certain period of time before qualifying.
-There may be additional requirements too, depending on where you live.
+There may be additional requirements as well, depending on where you live.

-Students from outside of the U.S. usually do not qualify for for loans or grants from the U.S. government, but should research private or Davidson County Community College-specific grants, scholarships, and other funding opportunities..
-International students with need may qualify for the following types of financial support at Davidson County Community College:
+Students from outside of the U.S. usually do not qualify for for federal financial aid, but should research private or Davidson County Community College-specific grants, scholarships, and other funding opportunities..
+International students who demonstrate financial need may qualify for the following types of financial support at Davidson County Community College:

 International students without financial need may be eligible for merit-based institutional scholarships.

-Davidson County Community College does not offer on-campus housing for students, so there is no cost for housing, however you should take into account the cost of off-campus housing when comparing the actual cost of various schools Students who live off campus but still want to use the dining facilities can choose to be on a meal plan.
-The cost of board-only is $8,541.
+Davidson County Community College doesn't offer on-campus housing for students, so there are no charge for dorms, however students should consider the cost of off-campus housing when looking at the cost of various schools

-Keep in mind, there could also be optional fees associated with participating in certain activities, like Greek Life, or participating in sports or other extracurriculars.
-Most colleges offer ways so that those with demonstrated need to find ways to lower or eliminate these costs.
+Keep in mind, there could also be other costs associated with participating in certain activities, like joining a fraternity or sorority, or participating in sports or other extracurriculars.
+Most colleges offer ways for students with demonstrated need to get help covering these fees.

-A school's location can impact the amount you'll have to spend just to get around.
+Where are a college is located can also have a big effect on the amount you'll have to spend just to get around.
 Small, rural schools may be easier to get around, but the cost of getting to campus may be higher.
-On the other hand getting around in a city might be pricey, but cities may offer more trains, busses and affordable flights to actually get to school.
-Davidson County Community Collegeis in a rural setting in North Carolina.
+On the flip side, getting around in a city may be expensive, but cities may offer more trains, busses and affordable flights to actually get to school.
+The Davidson County Community College campus is in a rural setting in North Carolina.

 Tuition and fees may vary depending on program, course level, location, and more.